I've been working professionally with dogs for over a decade. I'm a former veterinarian assistant and currently a certified dog trainer.

 Don't make the big mistake of grabbing dogs incorrectly, and most of all, don't forget about involving them in the learning process too!

-Here's the thing, dogs can be hurt if they are picked up the wrong way.
-Sometimes, they are picked up correctly, but then they are dropped too high, assuming that the puppy or dog can just jump down.
-However, that's not always the case and there have been injuries caused this way.
+Here's the thing: dogs can be hurt if they are picked up the wrong way.
+Sometimes they are picked up correctly, but then they are dropped too high, assuming that the puppy or dog can just jump down.
+However, that's not always the case and there have been injuries caused by this.